 7. Aurora Borealis

-Also known as polar auroras or the Northern Lights, these naturally-occurring lights intrigue everyone who sees them appear as glowing lines of vivid colour along the horizon or waves across the sky.
-Humans have created legends around the cause of these lights in the heavens since the days of Ancient Greece, Norse Mythology, and Medieval England.
-The science as we understand it today is that this effect is caused by charged cosmic particles appearing as different coloured lights as they enter Earth’s atmosphere.
+Also known as the Northern Lights, these naturally-occurring ‘polar auroras’ intrigue everyone who sees them appear as glowing lines of vivid colour along the horizon or waves across the sky.
+Humans have created legends around the cause of these lights in the heavens, which feature in Greco-Roman, Norse and Native American mythology, to name a few.
+The science as we understand it today is that this effect is caused by ‘solar winds’ – cosmic particles originating from the Sun which appear as different-coloured lights as they enter Earth’s atmosphere.

 Did you know?
-There is also a Southern Aurora that occurs in the southern hemisphere, but this is less well-known.
+There is also a Southern Aurora (Aurora Australis) that occurs in the southern hemisphere, but this is less well-known.
+A trip to Tasmania could be something to consider if you want to see a similar light show but are unable to make it to the far reaches of the northern hemisphere.

-How to get there: You can travel to many different places on earth to see the amazing Aurora phenomenon.
+How to get there: You can travel to many different places on earth to see the amazing Aurora phenomenon, though it can sometimes be difficult to predict exactly when or where the lights will appear.

-Travel insurance: CANSTAR researches and rates travel insurance for many destinations that may bring you close to the Aurora Borealis, such as the USA, the UK, and Europe.
-Simply compare travel insurance on our website when you’re planning your trip.
+Travel insurance: Canstar researches and rates travel insurance for many destinations that may bring you close to the Aurora Borealis, such as the USA, the UK and parts of Europe.
+Simply compare travel insurance on our website when you’re planning your trip, but be sure to factor in the possible effect that Australian or international border restrictions could have on your travel plans.